michael2012z/BitBible/markdown/KJV/files/2Chr.md

 12. And the king and Jehoiada gave it to such as did the work of the service of the house of the Lord, and hired masons and carpenters to repair the house of the Lord, and also such as wrought iron and brass to mend the house of the Lord.

-13. So the workmen wrought, and the work was perfected by them, and they set the house of God in his state, and strengthened it.the work…: Heb. the healing went up upon the work
+13. So the workmen wrought, and the work was perfected by them, and they set the house of God in his state, and strengthened it.

 14. And when they had finished it, they brought the rest of the money before the king and Jehoiada, whereof were made vessels for the house of the Lord, even vessels to minister, and to offer withal, and spoons, and vessels of gold and silver.
-And they offered burnt offerings in the house of the Lord continually all the days of Jehoiada.to offer…: or, pestils
+And they offered burnt offerings in the house of the Lord continually all the days of Jehoiada.

 15. But Jehoiada waxed old, and was full of days when he died; an hundred and thirty years old was he when he died.